Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 	    return render_template("index.html")
 	```

-	Currently, the app consists of a single page named **index.html** located in the "templates" subdirectory. **index.html** doesn't contain any special expressions at the moment — it is simply a static file — but that will change as you further develop the site. **index.html** loads the popular [Bootstrap](https://getbootstrap.com/) framework and uses it to make the page responsive.
+	Currently, the app consists of a single page named **index.html** located in the "templates" subdirectory. **index.html** doesn't contain any special expressions at the moment — it is simply a static file — but that will change as you develop the site. **index.html** loads the popular [Bootstrap](https://getbootstrap.com/) framework and uses it to make the page responsive.
 It also loads **main.css** from the "static" subdirectory and uses the CSS styles defined there to lend the page a professional appearance.

 1. Open a Command Prompt window or terminal and `cd` to the project directory.